ryaka/rheakara/content/blog/h1b.md

 The H-1B visa program has recently become a hot button topic.
 President Trump's administration have made allegations that the program has been abused to replace American workers with cheap labor.
-One claim the administration specifically made is that "that about 80 percent of H1B workers are paid less than the median wage in their fields".
+One claim the administration specifically made is "that about 80 percent of H1B workers are paid less than the median wage in their fields".

 > The result of that is that workers are often brought in well below market rates